N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Nick R: Team was able to successfully research and create users cases and user stories.

    Jeysen A: All team members contributed to completing the required deliverable and completing it on time

+   Tyler C: Getting all members together and each member substainstally contributing to conversation as well as the deliverables.

 5. Failures